 Meg Carey, a rising star in a fast-paced Beverly Hills interior design firm, suffers a claustrophobic attack while flying to Oregon for her family's Christmas.
 A charismatic stranger, Matt Aaberg, comes to her rescue.
 Is he a chauvinistic opportunist, as Meg suspects?
 Or as genuine as he appears to his Oregon TV viewers?
-When Matt dares to suggest that Meg move back home to Oregon, sparks begin to fly -- and keep on flying until each of this geographically desirable couple's worlds is turned upside down.
+When Matt dares to suggest that Meg move back home to Oregon, sparks begin to fly -- and keep on flying until this couple's worlds are turned upside down.
 Forced to examine the course of their lives, will Matt and Meg be able to discover the home of their hearts?

 Home of the Heart is a *subtly sensual romance novel first published by Avalon as a "Career Romance."
 Linda has updated it and it will soon be available as an eBook.

 Ms. Kurth's characters steer the reader through the frenetic L.A. design scene, soaring to a luxurious New York penthouse, and dreaming on a romantic tour of Oregon, as they pursue their fascinating careers.
 Thomas Bouregy & Co., Publishers